KRoberts5/FibonacciPolynomials/README.md

 ### setPartialFactorization

 This method is called whenever the user provides an input for both Nth Polynomial and Factor.
 The nth polynomial represents which Fibonacci number the user would like to generate.
-Factor represents the value to search for when generating the products of subsets.
+Desired product represents the value to search for when generating the products of subsets.
 To start, this method performs the same steps as setNthPolynomial.
 Once the full factorization has been generated, the program generates all subsets of the factors and their appropriate values.